agathoklisx/libved/README.md

    - An Editor instance can have unlimited in-depended windows.

    - There can be unlimited independent editor instances that can be (de|rea)tached¹.

+   and a little more detailed at the STRUCTURE section.

    Modes.